shepmaster/shepmaster.github.com/source/_posts/2011-11-26-when-refactoring-isnt-refactoring.markdown

 Let's focus on the third example and assume that the above caveat about adding methods in dynamically-typed languages doesn't apply.

-If we decide that the code would be better if we moved the `greet` method from `A` to `Parent`, then that change would be refactoring - no external behavior has changed.
+First, we decide that the code would be better if we moved the `greet` method from `A` to `Parent`.
+This change would be refactoring - no external behavior has changed.

-Instead of changing the code just to make it better, assume that user feedback suggests that that the `B` class needs a `greet` method.
+Second, instead of just making the code better, assume that user feedback suggests that that the `B` class needs a `greet` method.
 This means that we:

 1. Create a failing test for our new functionality.
 2. Move the `greet` method from `A` to `Parent`.

-Even though we change the code in the same way in both examples, the second time is *not refactoring* - we are changing the behavior of the system from failing to passing.
+Even though the code is modified in the same way for both examples, the second time is *not refactoring* - we are changing the behavior of the system from failing to passing.
+The only difference is that time has passed and the requirements of the system are different.

 ## In which exceptions are noted

 All three of the original examples have one thing in common: they all show refactoring techniques that change the interface of the class.
-Doing so means that collaborating objects must be viewed as the external code that relies on a certain behavior.
+Doing so means that collaborating objects must be viewed as the external code that relies on certain behavior.

 Some refactoring techniques change code only within a single method, such as [Split Loop][split-loop].
 In most cases, these techniques don't have to worry about changing the external behavior.
-Only when there are important side-effects, visible outside of the method, could intra-method refactoring cause a problem.
+Intra-method refactoring can only cause a problem when the method has side-effects that are visible outside of the method.

 Another factor that can come into play is the visibility of the method(s) being refactored.
-If they are `private` (or language equivalent), you can feel more secure when refactoring.
+If they are `private` (or whatever language equivalent), you can feel more secure when refactoring.
 This is because limited visibility restricts what code can be considered external.

 ## In which the real world is consulted

-It is imperitive to consider the environment in which code exists before refactoring it; if the environment is ignored, then you cannot possibly understand the desired behavior of the code.
+It is imperative to consider the environment in which code exists before refactoring it; if the environment is ignored, then you cannot possibly understand the desired behavior of the code.